 Overview of Virginia Taxes

-Virginia has a progressive state income tax system with four tax brackets dependent on income.
+Virginia has a progressive state income tax system with four tax brackets that range from 2% to 5.75%.
+The bracket you fall into will depend on your income.
+Since the highest rate applies to income over $17,000, most Virginia taxpayers will find themselves paying the top rate.
 Filing status does not affect state income taxes in Virginia.
 No cities in the state levy local income taxes.

 |Take Home Salary||--%||$--|